8/14/2024

 Cameron Groom

 A small proportion.
 It wouldn't be the full capability of the line.
-The line is made to manufacture millions of vials of product and we're looking at a much smaller scale at this point edging back into that market and it takes time.
+You know, the line is made to manufacture millions of vials of product, and we're looking at a much smaller scale at this point, edging back into that market, and it takes time.

 speaker

 A couple of other audience questions here.
-Aston and caps sales have been lumpy over the past few quarters.
-What are some causes of the fluctuations and do you expect this to stabilize in the future?
+Estrogen and cap sales have been lumpy over the past few quarters.
+What are some causes of the fluctuations, and do you expect this to stabilize in the future?

 speaker